-Steven Bruce, Anne Jensen
+Steven Bruce Dr Anne Jensen DC DPhil

-Now this evening's talk was built to be about emotion, posture and the patient.
+This evening's talk was built to be about emotion, posture and the patient.
 And of course, that is what it's going to be about.
 But I've got a fascinating guest with me to talk to us about that.
-I have Dr. Ann Johnson, and is a chiropractor.
+I have Dr. Anne Jensen, and is a chiropractor.
 She's a New Yorker who did her chiropractic training in New York, but now practices in Australia where it is currently just after 430 in the morning.
 And she also did her PhD at Oxford University in the UK.
 Her interests are very, she's a clinical researcher.
-She's done a lot with sports, but she is also very interested in clinical psychology.
+She's done a lot with sports.
+But she is also very interested in clinical psychology.
 And she is responsible for developing a technique which she calls heart speak.
 And we'll be hearing a little bit more about that.
 It might sound a little bit new age, and I hope you'll forgive me for saying that.
 But it is based very soundly on neuroscience.
 And it's fantastic to have you with us.
 I'm so sorry.
 We've got you up at 430 in the morning to do it.
 But I'm looking forward to hearing what you've got to say how are things out there?

 Yeah, they're great here.
 It's nice and nice and warm, beautiful.
 28 degrees.
+So good.

-So that's good, even at four in the morning.
+Even at four in the morning,

-And maybe 23?
+maybe 23?

-Look, I'll give a brief bit of a brief overview into your background there.
+Look, I gave a brief bit of a brief overview into your background there.
 I mean, I think you qualified in chiropractic quite a long time ago, didn't you?
 So what's your journey been into where you are now?

-So I practiced in I left New York, when I graduated from New York, I went to Australia directly and went to a small little town and practiced here for a few years and then moved to a bigger town and then got interested in Well, how the mind affects the body, how the body affects the mind started a degree in a master's degree in psychology, then got accepted to Oxford.
+So I practised in I left New York, when I graduated from New York, I went to Australia directly and went to a small little town and practised here for a few years and then moved to a bigger town and then got interested in Well, how the mind affects the body, how the body affects the mind started a degree in a master's degree in psychology, then got accepted to Oxford.
 So of course, you go when you are accepted.
-So left, North Queensland in 2005.
-And return in 2018.
+So I left North Queensland in 2005, and return in 2018.

-Mr. Royce in thinking that your PhD is in evidence based care?

-That's right.
-Evidence based health care?
+Am I right in thinking that your PhD is in evidence based care?
+If that's right, evidence based health care?

 Yes.
 Yeah.
 Okay.
-I mean, one of the strengths I think of getting you on the show is, and we have a lot of presenters, a lot of speakers like this is that you aren't just somebody who does the academic stuff about evidence based medicine, evidence based healthcare, but you actually put this into practice in your own clinic.
+I mean, one of the strengths I think of getting you on the show is, and we have a lot of presented a lot of speakers like this is that you aren't just somebody who does the academic stuff about evidence based medicine, evidence based healthcare, but you actually put this into practice in your own clinic.
 So you can talk to us about how we might use the things that you've discovered over this little journey of yours.
 I'm interested by those pictures behind you.
 What are they?